CloudNative-OracleAPAC/CloudNative-VBCS/MOB_PART_1.md

-# Building a Mobile App with Oracle Visual Builder Cloud Service
+# Building a myTravel Mobile App with Oracle Visual Builder Cloud Service

 In this lab you’ll create an application that automates a process of approving travel requests that is currently done in spreadsheets.
 You will also call a public REST service and incorporate the results into your application.